Our Resources

 Nevertheless also runs Manioro, an annual gathering for LGBTQIA+, Takatāpui, MVPFAFF+, Pasifika Rainbow, Rainbow+ people to come together with whānau and friends to be educated, uplifted and inspired through storytelling, creative wānanga and the celebration of Polynesian culture.

-This kaupapa has also seen the launch of the Manioro Rainbow Hub Hawkes Bay
+This kaupapa has also seen the launch of the Manioro Rainbow Hub Hawkes Bay.

 Pride Whanganui